avani17101/Trust-Reads-News-App/README.md

 ## Future work
-This can be made into a chrome extention and can simply we used to filter the search results when we want to verify the genuinity of news.
+This can be made into a chrome extention and can simply be used to filter the search results when we want to verify the genuinity of news.

 ## Alternative strategy
-Showing all results but showing the fake news sites in the search as flagged will serve the similar purpose.
+Showing all results but showing the fake news sites in the search as flagged will serve a similar purpose.